tycarrier20/LinkedInSearch/README.md

 - 106 popular companies are already listed as an example

 ## How to change school
-- To get desired school code for the URL complete the following steps:
+- To get desired school code for the URL complete the following steps (E.g.):
-    1. Go to https://www.linkedin.com/company/att/people/ and search `Massachusetts Institute of Technology`
+    1. Go to https://www.linkedin.com/company/att/people/ and search "Massachusetts Institute of Technology"
-    2. Click on `Massachusetts Institute of Technology` in the `Where they studied` section
+    2. Click on "Massachusetts Institute of Technology" in the "Where they studied" section
     3. You should see the URL update.
-Get the five-digit code from the part of the URL that says `facetSchool`
+Get the five-digit code from the part of the URL that says "facetSchool"
-    4. Replace five-digit code in the `school` variable
+    4. Replace five-digit code in the `school` variable in `LinkedInSearch.py`

 ## Other Notes
 - Run by typing `python LinkedInSearch.py` in terminal
 - Program will launch chrome tabs repeatedly and do quick searches to scrape data.
 Don't interfere when program is running.
-Program takes about 4-5 seconds per company search on average computer speed
+- Program takes about 4-5 seconds per company search on average computer speed